nextpageit/StatesApp/README.md

-# Frontend Developer Test

-Please fork this repository to begin your front end developer test, then download your repository and follow the installation instructions.
+# States App

+The States App allows to do :
+1. Login.
+2. State List.
+3. Get State By Abbreviations.
+4. Add Guest Book Messages.
+5. Get Guest Book Messages.
+6. Logout.

 # Installation
 Installation requires node.js on your computer

 npm install

-node server.js
+npm start

 # Instructions
-There should now be a web server running at http://localhost:8888 Follow the instructions displayed on that webpage.
+There should now be a web server running the website.
+Follow the instructions displayed on that webpage.

-The node server provides everything you need for the back end of the test.
-You are welcome to look at the server code, but you should not need to modify anything to make your front end work.
-All of your code should be placed in the public directory in this project.
-The node server will act as the web server for your front end application.

-Please insure that your code runs properly with the node server.
-Test all the features and make sure that no Javascript errors are generated.

 Thank you